apache/gravitino/rfc/rfc-2/rfc-2.md

 ## Design Prerequisites

-The Graviton receives multiple data sources as input, stores associated metadata, and outputs this information through a RESTful API to support the Graviton UI.
+The `Graviton` receives multiple data sources as input, stores associated metadata, and outputs this information through a RESTful API to support the Graviton UI.

-When first designing the Graviton, one of the major decisions we had to make was whether we would store the metadata we collected or extract it on request.
+When designing the Graviton connector, one of the major decisions we had to make was whether we would store the metadata we collected metadata ourselves or extract it real time upon request.
-Our service needs to support `high throughput` and `low latency` reads, and if we delegate this responsibility to metadata sources, we need all data sources to support `high throughput` and `low latency` reads, which introduces complexity and risk.
+If we delegate this responsibility to metadata sources, we need all data sources to support `high throughput` and `low latency` reads, which introduces complexity and risk.
-For example, a Vertica query that gets a table schema often takes a few seconds to process, making it unsuitable for visualization.
+For example, a query that gets a table schema often takes a few seconds to process, making it unsuitable for visualization.
 Similarly, our Hive metastore manages all of Hive's metadata, making it risky to require high throughput read requests.